Most people with any interest in bikes will have at least a passing familiarity with the materials that are used to make them.

 The sculpted, wind tunnel-honed lines of pro peleton bikes are unmistakably formed from carbon fibre.

 The skinny road bikes of old evoke images of bespectacled engineers in oil-stained overalls, squinting at steel tubes in complex jigs.

 But do you know how these materials are used to make bikes that meet the needs of cyclists in the 21st century?

 The basic diamond shape of a bicycle frame may not have changed significantly for more than 100 years, but the materials used in their manufacture have progressed considerably.

-In this series of posts, I am going to look in detail at what bikes are made from: why those materials were chosen, who makes them, and how they are used to make a bike.
+In this series (links to all the others at the end of this post) I am going to look in detail at what bikes are made from: why those materials were chosen, who makes them, and how they are used to make a bike.

 My first choice of material is steel, a metal whose own development over the past century has been interwoven with that of the bicycle.

 So, whether you’re a man of steel or an Iron Lady (or any other superhero/1980s British prime minister), I hope you find something useful in this post.